 2009, In an interview with The Guardian, George Michael said he had cut back on his cannabis intake and now only smoked ‘seven or eight’ spliffs per day instead of the 25 he used to smoke.

 2016, A statue of David Bowie was set to go up in the town where he first performed as Ziggy Stardust following the success of a crowdfunding campaign.
 More than 650 people pledged sums totalling more than the £100,000 goal, 19 hours before the deadline.

-Happy birthday Goo Goo Dolls front man Johnny Rzeznik, Jim Messina of the Buffalo Springfield and Loggins & Messina and celebrating the big 86, Little Richard!
-And if he was still with us, JJ Cale would have been celebrating too.
+Happy birthday Goo Goo Dolls front man Johnny Rzeznik, Jim Messina of the Buffalo Springfield and Loggins & Messina and a would be birthday for Little Richard and JJ Cale would have been celebrating too.